Article

 In all cases it is advised to work in partnership with trade union colleagues on the implementation arrangements.

-• No, it does not as the job medical apprentices qualify for is covered by different terms and conditions of service.
+• No, it does not as the job that medical apprentices qualify for is covered by different terms and conditions of service.
 This provision is not carried over into medical contracts.
 However, employers may choose to pay and fund these apprentices in a similar way, but this is for local determination.

-During the break in learning, the pay preservation principle continues to apply, but the apprentice’s eligibility for pay during this period will be determined according to terms and conditions or local policies.
+During the break in learning the pay preservation principle continues to apply, but the apprentice’s eligibility for pay during this period will be determined according to terms and conditions, or local policies.
 Service during the break in learning will be counted for pay step purposes.

 If they move into a substantive role, their service during their apprenticeship will be recognised but the pay preservation provision will no longer apply.
 Their salary on appointment will be determined by reference to the relevant terms and conditions, such as pay on promotion.